brisalchert/Data-Structures-Project/out/production/Data-Structures-Project/README.md

 Of these options, we can first exclude selection sort and insertion sort, since both of these algorithms have a worst-case time complexity of 0(n^2).
 This leaves us with merge sort, quick sort, and bucket sort.

-Merge sort and quick sort have worst-case time complexities of 0(n*log(n)), making them much better candidates for large data sets than selection sort and insertion sort.
+Merge sort and quick sort have worst-case time complexities of 0(n×log(n)), making them much better candidates for large data sets than selection sort and insertion sort.
 Bucket sort technically has a worst-case time complexity of 0(n^2), although this is for the scenario in which every element ends up in the same bucket.
-If we implement our data such that the set is uniformly distributed across the set of buckets, the average time complexity becomes 0(n), and we avoid the worst-case scenario of 0(n^2).
+If we implement our data such that the set is uniformly distributed across the set of buckets, the average time complexity becomes 0(n×log(n)), and we avoid the worst-case scenario of 0(n^2).
+On top of this, the best-case time complexity becomes 0(n), which outperforms merge and quick sort.

 #### Chosen Sorting Algorithm

 We will implement the sorting features of our clothing store using the bucket sort.
-By using randomized ID numbers for our items, we can ensure a uniform distribution of items across the buckets used for the sort, and thus we achieve sorting with 0(n) time complexity on average.
+By using randomized ID numbers for our items, we can ensure a uniform distribution of items across the buckets used for the sort, and thus we achieve sorting with 0(n×log(n)) time complexity on average, with a best-case of 0(n).

+Bucket sort has a space complexity of 0(n), since it does not sort the items in place.
+However, space is not a large concern for this project, and as such this is not an issue.

 ---